IgorNk500/metaerrors/README.md

 + Setup
 + Clean + Build Wheel

+## Workflows
+**This project contains one workflow that:**
++ collects the wheel library,
++ adds it to the release files,
++ and uploads the release to PyPi.

-# If you encounter any errors, please open issue on GitHub.
+# If you encounter any errors, please open [issue](https://github.com/IgorNk500/metaerrors/issues/new "New issue") on GitHub.